polymer-dart/dart2ts/README.md

  - Make it simple to use that code from TS and vice versa, like:
    - Allow extending a dart2ts class from ts and vice versa.

+### Anti-targets

+  - main target is to make it work on web, so:
+    - initially don't want to port any "platform specific" library, try to use only `@JS`
+    - I don't care about `Isolate` and stuff like that

 ## What works